-6.030.3.2.
+- 6.030.3.2.
 Evaluation.
-[The peer review committees, department chairs, academic deans, Executive VPAA and President will evaluate tenure portfolios] Tenure and promotion application materials submitted in portfolios shall be evaluated based on the [above] established criteria [and others developed by academic departments in place] at the time of hire [to a regular position when recommending faculty members for tenure] as designated above and as developed by the Schools and Departments.
-[Administrative reviews, peer review committee reports and tenure portfolios serve as a record of employment to be used in the evaluation process.]
-Administrative reviews occur on an annual basis for [untenured assistant professors; peer reviews occur at each point when a decision is being made about tenure AND at the halfway mark between eligibility for tenure.] probationary faculty on tenure-track appointments.
+Tenure and promotion application materials submitted in portfolios shall be evaluated based on the established criteria at the time of hire as designated above and as developed by the Schools and Departments.
+Administrative reviews occur on an annual basis for probationary faculty on tenure-track appointments.
 Peer reviews occur in the third year preceding the tenure and promotion review and at the point when a decision is being made about tenure and promotion.
 In the years when a decision is being made regarding tenure or promotion, faculty members will undergo both administrative and peer review processes.
-Administrative reviews, peer review committee reports, and tenure portfolios serve as a record of employment to be used in the evaluation process.
+Administrative reviews, peer review committee reports, and tenure portfolios serve as a record of employment to be used in the evaluation process. - 6.030.4.

-- [6.030.3.3.
-Early Award of Tenure.
-Nothing in the preceding section shall be interpreted as prohibiting the granting of tenure earlier than the specified time, if such granting of tenure is recommended by the President of the University and approved by the Board of Governors.] - 6.030.4.
 Promotions in Academic Rank beyond Associate Professor.
 Only tenured faculty shall be eligible for promotion in rank to Full Professor.
 Promotions in academic rank to Full Professor are determined according to the following standards. - 6.030.4.1.
 Basis for Promotion.
 The policies in respect to promotions are based on the University's Model of the Teacher/Scholar in which a faculty member is expected to reflect the characteristics critical to student learning and adherence to a professional standard of integrity.
 In particular, faculty members must demonstrate measurable contributions in the areas of teaching and advising, scholarship, and service.
-In order to demonstrate achievements and contributions worthy of promotion, a faculty member will prepare a portfolio of evidence documenting the faculty member's attainment of satisfactory standards in teaching including advising, scholarship, and service as defined in Faculty Senate Bill 0406 that will undergo a rigorous review that originates with a committee of the faculty member's peers.
-[Because of variations among disciplines, there is no single rigid formula for the recognition of successful teaching, scholarship and service.]
+In order to demonstrate achievements and contributions worthy of promotion, a faculty member will prepare a portfolio of evidence documenting the faculty member's attainment of satisfactory standards in teaching including advising, scholarship, and service as defined in Faculty Senate Resolution 1322 that will undergo a rigorous review that originates with a committee of the faculty member's peers.
 In addition to the University guidelines, each School may have and each Department has guidelines for promotion requirements.
-[Faculty members] Each faculty member will work with [his/her] their Department Chair and Academic Dean to [determine] develop appropriate evidence based on University, School, and Department guidelines for the demonstration of quality teaching activity that advances student learning, scholarship that encompasses academic and creative contributions to the intellectual life of the university and the profession, and service that offers contributions to the university, the profession, and the enrichment of campus life, as well as discipline-based or university missionoriented contributions to the community.
+Each faculty member will work with their Department Chair and Academic Dean to develop appropriate evidence based on University, School, and Department guidelines for the demonstration of quality teaching activity that advances student learning, scholarship that encompasses academic and creative contributions to the intellectual life of the university and the profession, and service that offers contributions to the university, the profession, and the enrichment of campus life, as well as discipline-based or university mission-oriented contributions to the community.